threader/AltanOS/Readme.md

 The goal of this project is to optimize/minimize and harden Windows systems, making the deployed system more maintainable with tools like winget and UniGetUI and the 3rd party module 'PSWindowsUpdate'.

-Run AltanOS.cmd from It's parent directory and the rest happens with little interaction.
+Run AltanOS.cmd from It's parent directory and the rest happens with some interaction.
 There are some pauses for input and information text, uninstalling Edge needs a mouse button click, 'PSWindowsUpdate' also require NuGet that requires confirmation.

 It will copy itself to the system partition equivlent to C:\AltanOS and C:\AltanOS.inst